torvalds/linux/Documentation/media/uapi/dvb/dvbproperty.rst

 breaking userspace.
 So, the decision was to deprecate the legacy union/struct based approach, in favor of a properties set approach.

-NOTE: on Linux DVB API version 3, setting a frontend were done via :ref:`struct dvb_frontend_parameters <dvb-frontend-parameters>`.
+.. note:: On Linux DVB API version 3, setting a frontend were done via :ref:`struct dvb_frontend_parameters <dvb-frontend-parameters>`.
    This got replaced on version 5 (also called "S2API", as this API were added originally_enabled to provide support for DVB-S2), because the old API has a very limited support to new standards and new hardware.
    This section describes the new and recommended way to set the frontend, with suppports all digital TV delivery systems.

 Example: with the properties based approach, in order to set the tuner to a DVB-C channel at 651 kHz, modulated with 256-QAM, FEC 3/4 and